loomio/loomio_help/content/subscriptions/management/index.md

 You will see a list of all the groups you belong to.

-Find the group you wish to change and click the Change link.
+Find the group you wish to change and click the 'Change' link.

-This link takes you to the Loomio billing portal operated by Chargify.
-Here you can change your subscription plan.
+This link takes you to the Loomio billing portal operated by Chargify where you can change your subscription plan.
+You may need to enter your email address to receive a secure link to the portal.

+Click on the 'Change Plan' link and select your new plan.

 Check the details of plan, price and payment frequency in the Plan Summary table are correct.